 If you have chronic kidney disease, you may need to limit potassium in your diet.
 Monitoring your blood work, talking with your physician, and consulting with a dietitian can help you understand how much potassium is right for you.

-This recipe is full of fall flavor and superfood ingredients that is a perfect addition to a plant-based, low protein diet for optimizing kidney function.
+This recipe is full of fall flavor and superfood ingredients that is a perfect addition to a plant-based, low protein diet for CKD!

 We loved this dish served immediately while the quinoa and sweet potato was still warm, but it was equally as delicious served cold the next day for leftovers.
 You can make this dish a day or two ahead of time.
 We will be adding this as a first course for our Thanksgiving feast, let us know in the comments below if you do too!Print